cryostatio/cryostat-legacy/HTTP_API.md

 * #### `ReportGetHandler`

     ###### synopsis
-    Returns the report of a recording that was saved to persistent storage.
+    Returns the report of a recording that was saved to archive.

     ###### request
     `GET /api/v1/reports/:recordingName`